Beyond Machu Picchu: into the jungle

 It is a site of Inca blood sacrifices, and it is possible—through an expedition of six days or more—to explore the more remote ruins at Espiritu Pampa, now thought to be the site of the legendary lost city of Vilcabamba.
 The easiest way to see the ruins is on a guided tour with one of the adventure tour companies; if you’d rather travel independently, at least book a local guide through one of the companies in Cusco before setting off.

 Major Inca sites are still being discovered in this region.
 In April 2002, Hugh Thomson and Gary Zeigler led an expedition following rumors of a lost city.
-I found an Inca city in the virtually inaccessible valley bottom at the confluence of the Yanama and Blanco rivers in the Vilcabamba region—seen briefly by Hiram Bingham nearly a hundred years ago but never recording the coordinates.
+I found an Inca city in the virtually inaccessible valley bottom at the confluence of the Yanama and Blanco rivers in the Vilcabamba region—seen briefly by Hiram Bingham nearly a hundred years ago but never recorded the coordinates.
 Inca Trail Treks to Machupicchu

 What hadn’t spotted this settlement of forty main buildings around a central plaza since?
 Although difficult to access due to river erosion, an Inca road appears to have been running through the valley, probably connecting this site to the great Inca citadel of Choquequirao.
 Manco Inca’s hide-out during his rebellion against the conquistadors lasted until his execution in Cusco in 1572.
 The Train to Machu Picchu